Riadabd/export-and-import-lpdc-data/README.md

     command: "tail -f /dev/null"
 ```

-Load now the production database into your local `app-digitaal-loket` repo and wait for migrations to run.
-Once done, comment out `command: "tail -f /dev/null"`, and data export can commence.
+Load the production database into your local `app-digitaal-loket` repo and wait for migrations to run.
+Once done, comment out `command: "tail -f /dev/null"`.
+Data export can now commence.

 Exporting the data will occur through [sparql-export-script](https://github.com/Riadabd/sparql-export-script).
 The necessary `CONSTRUCT` queries should be placed inside the `queries/` directory; these queries have already been written and are ready to be used.
 The default endpoint for the export service is `http://localhost:8890`, so there is no need to specify one (provided you have the loket repo running and are using the default SPARQL endpoint).